The best air fryer deals this Black Friday on Ninja, Tefal and more

 If an air fryer is the energy-saving appliance you need, here’s how to get one for less this Black Friday

-There’s no better time to buy an air fryer than Black Friday.
-The best models will cut your cooking time in half, and whether you’ve never owned one before or you’re upgrading to an even bigger model, the discounts are getting more and more each day.
+The best Black Friday deals on air fryers are well and truly underway.
+While Black Friday officially lands on 28 November, these days most retailers kick things off early, with discounts spanning most of November.
+Air fryers are growing increasingly popular, so there couldn’t be a better time to upgrade or treat yourself to your first.

-Air fryers have been growing increasingly popular, and it’s no secret why.
-They’re a healthier alternative to deep fat fryers, they’re more energy efficient than an oven, and most models these days also do everything from steaming to pressure cooking.

-Black Friday officially kicks off on 28 November, but most retailers have already started their sales now.
-My top tips?
-Have a browse of our guides to the best air fryers and best dual air fryers before heading back here to see which models are now on offer.
-You’ll want to make sure you’re getting all the features your household needs (and not wasting money on ones you won’t make use of).
+And it’s no secret why they’re so loved: they’re healthier than deep fat fryers, more energy efficient than an oven, and most models these days can do everything from steaming to pressure cooking.
+Not sure which fryer to choose?
+Check out our guides to the best air fryers and best dual air fryers before heading back here to see which models are now on sale for Black Friday.

-The IndyBest team and I have been tracking air fryer prices for months, and we’ll be on hand from now through to Cyber Monday to fill you in on the latest and most lucrative deals as they drop.
+The IndyBest team and I have been keeping an eye on air fryer prices for months, and we’ll be updating this list all the way through to Cyber Monday to keep you updated on the latest (and most worthwhile) air fryer deals.

 Follow live: Latest offers and news in our Black Friday 2025 live blog